How to treat a disc protrusion

-A disc protrusion, or bulging disc, can occur as part of the normal age-related breakdown of the discs of cartilage between the vertebrae, or bones of the spine.
-With aging, the usually pliable discs dehydrate and undergo protein changes, making them shrink and become brittle.
+A disc protrusion, or bulging disc, can occur as part of the normal age-related breakdown of the spinal discs.
+With aging, the discs lose water and protein content, making them shrink and become brittle.
 The pressure caused by the vertebrae above and below the disc causes the gelatinous inner material to push outward and press upon the weakened walls of the fibrous outer layer.
-The fibrous outer wall protrudes or bulges.
-This protrusion, or bulge, into the spinal canal can potentially impinge upon the spinal cord or a nerve root, causing pain at the site of impingement, as well as pain, weakness, numbness, muscle spasms, and tingling in the extremities.
-Non-surgical disc protrusion treatments range from easy, at-home options to more involved alternatives.
-Consult your physician before starting any treatment plan.
+As a result, the disc may protrude or bulge, potentially compressing the spinal cord or a nerve root.
+Symptoms can be experienced at the site of compression, as well as radiating pain, weakness, numbness, muscle spasms and tingling in the extremities.

-- Medication – Non-steroidal anti-inflammatory and other types of over-the-counter or prescription medications will combat pain and inflammation at the site of the disc protrusion.
+- Medication.
+Nonsteroidal anti-inflammatory medications (NSAIDS) and other types of over-the-counter or prescription medications will combat pain and inflammation at the site of the disc protrusion.

-- Chiropractic therapy – Seeing a chiropractor, a specialist in spinal manipulation, may be an effective treatment for neck and back pain.
+- Chiropractic therapy.
+Seeing a chiropractor to adjust spinal alignment can be an effective treatment for neck and back pain.

-- Epidural steroid injections – Injections distribute medication directly to or near the site of nerve impingement, helping to reduce inflammation and pain around the area.
+- Epidural steroid injections.
+Injection of a corticosteroid directly to or near the site of nerve compression can help to reduce inflammation and pain around the area for periods of time.

 Conservative treatments such as physical therapy, chiropractic therapy or steroidal injections can be very effective, but in some cases, weeks or months can go by without them providing relief.
 If spine surgery becomes a serious consideration, it is important to fully explore all of the options available to you, including the minimally invasive spine surgery offered at Laser Spine Institute.